acon96/home-llm/data/README.md

 The response pile is a CSV with the following headers: `service,response,language,persona,short`
 - `service`: the service name that we are responding to.
 Make sure you cover enough different services so that the model can learn how to respond in all situations.
-- `resposne`: the text of the repsonse.
+- `response`: the text of the response.
 Recommended to put this in quotes in case the response also has commas in it
 - `language`: the language code of the response (currently only `en` is supported)
 - `persona`: the name of the persona the response belongs to.
 Use the name of your persona here
 - `short`: either 0 or 1.
-If it is 1 then the response is considered "short', and can be combined together with other "short" repsonses using "and".
+If it is 1 then the response is considered "short', and can be combined together with other "short" responses using "and".
 These are used for examples where there are multiple service calls

-Generating the full dataset using the python script will print out a warning for any responses that are missing for a persona
+Generating the full dataset using the python script will print out a warning for any responses that are missing for a persona.

 ## Adding new Home Assistant functionality
 TODO